-After years (and years) of delayed production, a film adaptation of Eoin Colfer’s Artemis Fowl will be released in spring 2020.
+After years (and years) of delayed production, a film adaptation of Eoin Colfer’s Artemis Fowl will be released, but not as originally intended.

 Based on the first novel in the series about a boy genius who discovers a subterranean fairy world, the film is directed by Kenneth Branagh and will be released by Walt Disney Studios.